About The Rev. Elizabeth A. Eaton

 Elected as the ELCA’s fourth presiding bishop at the 2013 ELCA Churchwide Assembly, the Rev. Elizabeth Eaton earned a Master of Divinity degree from Harvard Divinity School and a Bachelor of Music Education from the College of Wooster.

-Ordained in 1981, Eaton served three different congregations in Ohio as assistant pastor, interim pastor and pastor before being elected bishop of the ELCA Northeastern Ohio Synod in 2006 and re-elected in May 2013.
+Ordained in 1981, Eaton served three congregations in Ohio before being elected bishop of the ELCA Northeastern Ohio Synod in 2006 and re-elected in May 2013.

-At gatherings, she often shares her four emphases for the ELCA: We are church; We are Lutheran; We are church together; We are church for the sake of the world.
-These four emphases are fundamental to identifying who the Evangelical Lutheran Church in America is.
+Eaton’s four emphases for the ELCA are: We are church.
+We are Lutheran.
+We are church together.
+We are church for the sake of the world.
+These four emphases are fundamental to identifying who the ELCA is.

 Eaton’s husband is the Rev. T. Conrad Selnick, an Episcopal priest.
 They are parents of two adult children, Rebeckah and Susannah.